aronhelser/VERAin/verain/python/README.md

 ```

 Cards can also be output depending on the values of other cards.
 In `CellMaps.py`, cells are only output if they are used in rodmaps, which in turn are only output if they are used in the `axial` card for the current list item.
 This is accomplished through use of reference parameters (explained next) and a `_condition` entry, which calls a method which should return true if the card should be output in the current context.

+Finally, the `CellMaps` template includes this directive: `"_sectionParams": ["axial"]`.
+This tells the converter that one assembly (or detector, control, insert) should be output per `axial` card encountered.
+The current `axial` card then determines which rodmaps, fuels and cells are output.

 ### Reference params